Keep it Light: Choosing Lightweight Roofing

 The Weight

-Of course, the most obvious benefit to a light weight roof is the weight.
-Compared to other roofing options, light weight roofs weigh virtually nothing.
+Of course, the most obvious benefit to lightweight roofing is the weight.
+Compared to other roofing options, lightweight roofs weigh virtually nothing.
+This can make it easier to fireproof and less susceptible to things like mold and rot, depending on the conditions.

 Easier Installation